-Onions have been hard to date by archaeologists, but it’s generally thought that onions have been eaten since prehistoric times and have been cultivated for at least 5000 years.
+Onions have been hard to date by archaeologists, but it’s generally thought that they’ve been eaten since prehistoric times and have been cultivated for at least 5000 years.

 “Slice an onion and place in a small bowl with a little sugar.
 Cover and leave overnight.
-The resulting liquid should be sipped first thing in the morning.
+The resulting liquid should be sipped first thing in the morning.”

 Onions have been proved to balance insulin levels, therefore reducing blood pressure.
 They are one of the few vegetables that can significantly reduce the risk of heart disease through lowering cholesterol and high blood pressure.

+P.S.
 Download this step by step guide to growing onions at home.

-How to Grow Onions
+How to Grow Onions (updated edition)

 Choose from your favourite retailer